 About This Recipe – Why It Works

-It happened sometime between the Cochinita Pibil Enchladas at Bella’s restaurant in Taos and the Carne Adovada Plate at The Shed in Santa Fe, that I knew I had fallen head over heels in love with New Mexico Red Chile Sauce.
+It happened sometime between the Cochinita Pibil Enchladas at Bella’s restaurant in Taos and the Carne Adovada Plate at The Shed in Santa Fe, that I knew I had fallen head over heels in love with New Mexico Red Chile Pork.
 Carne Adovada to be exact.

 I’ve had this dish in New Mexico about a dozen times.
 It’s actually about the only thing I’ll order when traveling there.